Configuring "What's Here" Datasets

 Pozi's Info Panel displays a set of results called "What's Here" whenever the user clicks anywhere on the map (but not directly on any vector feature).

-Any datasets that you configure as What's Here datasets will always appear in the Info Panel so that users will see information about a location without having to turn on specific layers.
+Any datasets that you configure as What's Here datasets will always appear in the Info Panel (as long as any active profile includes them).
+Users will see results for What's Here datasets when they click on a location without having to turn on specific layers.

 When a user clicks on the map or draws a line or polygon selection, Pozi creates a spatial target against which all What's Here datasets will be queried.
 If the user does a single click on the map, the target appears as a special icon.
 If the user uses the region or line selection tool, the target appears as a dashed line.